DoktOrk/nummerkonverter/README.md

-# nummerkonverter
+# German numberconverter
-### Dieses Programm wird Nummern in Text konvertieren
+### This program converts numbers under 1000000000 to text.

 #### I used [QUnit](https://qunitjs.com/) for testing.